-- Preemptive scheduling: - Guarantees that of all tasks in READY state the one with the highest priority executes, except for situations in which priority inheritance applies. - Round-robin scheduling for tasks with identical priorities. - Preemptions can be disabled for entire tasks or for sections of a program. - Up to 4,294,967,296 priorities.
+- Time resolution can be freely selected (default is 1 millisecond). - Easily accessible time variable. - Preemptive scheduling: Guarantees that of all tasks in READY state the one with the highest priority executes, except for situations in which priority inheritance applies. - Round-robin scheduling for tasks with identical priorities. - Preemptions can be disabled for entire tasks or for sections of a program. - Up to 4,294,967,296 priorities.
 Every task can have an individual priority, which means that the response of tasks can be precisely defined according to the requirements of the application. - Unlimited number of tasks, software timers and all other synchronization and communication primitives like event objects, semaphores, mutexes, mailboxes and queues. (limited only by the amount of available memory). - Size and number of messages can be freely defined when initializing mailboxes. - Up to 32-bit events for every task. - Power management. - Calculation time in which embOS is idle can automatically be spent in power save mode.
-Power-consumption is minimized. - Full interrupt support: - Interrupts may call any function except those that require waiting for data, as well as create, delete or change the priority of a task.
-Interrupts can wake up or suspend tasks and directly communicate with tasks using all available communication methods (mailboxes, semaphores, events). - Disabling interrupts for very short periods allows minimal interrupt latency. - Nested interrupts are permitted. - embOS has its own, optional interrupt stack. - Application samples for an easy start. - Debug build performs runtime checks that catch common programming errors early on. - Profiling and stack-check may be implemented by choosing specified libraries. - Monitoring during runtime is available using embOSView via UART, Debug Communications Channel (DCC) and memory read/write, or else via Ethernet. - Very fast and efficient, yet small code. - Minimal RAM usage. - API can be called from assembly, C or C++ code. - Board support packages (BSP) as source code available.
+Power-consumption is minimized. - Full interrupt support:

+Interrupts may call any function except those that require waiting for data, as well as create, delete or change the priority of a task.
+Interrupts can wake up or suspend tasks and directly communicate with tasks using all available communication methods (mailboxes, semaphores, events).

+- Disabling interrupts for very short periods allows minimal interrupt latency. - Nested interrupts are permitted. - embOS has its own, optional interrupt stack. - Application samples for an easy start. - Debug build performs runtime checks that catch common programming errors early on. - Profiling and stack-check may be implemented by choosing specified libraries. - Monitoring during runtime is available using embOSView via UART, Debug Communications Channel (DCC) and memory read/write, or else via Ethernet. - Very fast and efficient, yet small code. - Minimal RAM usage. - API can be called from assembly, C or C++ code. - Board support packages (BSP) as source code available.